rtdi/RulesService/README.md

 For each individual rule the rule result can be specified if the condition is met.
 This way the rule can specify the severity, e.g. a SoldTo == null shall be treated as failed, SoldTo.length() < 5 as well but SoldTo.length() < 10 shall be a warning only.
 Other tests might not impact the rule result at all, they return passed always.
 For those the audit array will show that the rule has been tested but the data is of no harm.
 For example in a gender column the test could be if the value is either M or F and in all other cases a substitution value of X is used.
 As the gender does return the values M,F or X only, it is to be considered valid.

 A more extreme case would be to assign a column with a fixed value.
-In that case the condition is the forumla "true", the rules result will be pass and the substitution formula the constant to assign.
+In that case the condition is the formula "true", the rules result will be pass and the substitution formula the constant to assign.

 ### Rule syntax